ahlrodrigues/obsidian-spirits-book/README.md

 - 🇪🇸 Spanish *(coming soon)*
 - 🇫🇷 French *(coming soon)*

-## 🧠 About The Spirits' Book
+## 🧠 About The Spirit's Book

-> “The Spirits’ Book” (1857) is the foundational work of Spiritism, authored by Allan Kardec.
+> “The Spirit's Book” (1857) is the foundational work of Spiritism, authored by Allan Kardec.
 It contains 1,019 questions and answers about life, God, the soul, reincarnation, and the spirit world.

 This plugin helps you study its content with modern tools and flexible navigation.